 Some lawyers however experience anxiety more acutely and more frequently than others.
 Extremely high levels of anxiety or near constant anxiety can impair functioning and may reflect an anxiety disorder, such as Generalized Anxiety Disorder.

-I provide therapy to help lawyers develop skills to manage their day to day anxiety more effectively.
+In therapy, lawyers can develop skills to manage their day to day anxiety more effectively.
 In addition, therapy can help lawyers decode the information that normal, day to day anxiety is transmitting.
 If a lawyer is having near constant anxiety, therapy also offers effective treatments for such conditions.

 Some lawyers find meaning in their work at law firms: The meaning that comes from developing mastery in an area of the law; from the recognition by others of such mastery; from the enjoyment of argumentation and winning cases; from belonging to a law firm known to be superlative; from earning a high income; from testing one’s own limits for performance under pressure; among other possible meanings.
 For those lawyers however who experience less of such meaning, law firm work may leave them feeling without direction and doubtful.

-In therapy, I have helped lawyers clarify the reasons law firm work may leave them feeling this way.
+Therapy can help lawyers clarify the reasons why law firm work may engender such doubts and uncertainty.
 These reasons vary from lawyer to lawyer and can relate to a number of professional, organizational, and personal factors.
-Clarifying the reasons for this dissatisfaction can serve as a basis for transitioning to a more meaningful professional experience.
+Clarifying these reasons can serve as a basis for transitioning to a more meaningful professional experience.

 Law firms can take up much of a lawyer’s day-to-day energies and time.
 The pressures, demands, and interpersonal dynamics of law firms can challenge lawyers’ ability to maintain their perspective and to keep in mind their personal values and what is in their interest.